While there aren’t any casinos right in the heart of the twin cities, the Minneapolis/Saint Paul area has three nearby casinos south of town.

 Other times, Canterbury Park and its Expo Center hosts everything from car shows to concerts to snowmobile snocross races.

-While there isn’t a hotel here, you’ll find several restaurant and dining options at Canterbury, including both sit-down restaurants and counter service joints like a Mini-donuts stand and Famous Dave’s Barbecue.
+While there isn’t a hotel here, you’ll find several restaurant and dining options at Canterbury, including both sit-down restaurants (like the Triple Crown and the Chips Bar & Restaurant), as well as counter service joints.
 There is also free parking for 10,000 vehicles.

 You only have to be 18 or older to play here.